 - then they take the attributes from the ‘who we are now’ pile and move them into the ‘who we want to be’ pile according to what attributes they want to hang onto moving forward

-- as these attributes are moved we ask them to group the cards together into natural groupings or themes – this usually ends up with four-six groups of cards
+- as these attributes are moved we ask them to group the cards together into natural groupings or themes.
+This usually results in four to six groups of cards

 - finally, to round this up, we ask the client to tell us the story of why they sorted, grouped and prioritised as they did

 Listening first hand to this story is so valuable in helping us understand the client’s priorities in terms of what they want to achieve.
 Often the client will also comment on how interesting and valuable the process is for them.
 The deliverable from this process is a video of the final roundup and a written document summarising the groupings and priority attributes.
 These become reference points for the team working on the account to help keep them focused and anchored on what we need to work towards.